Radon in the workplace

 The radioactive gas radon is a hazard in many homes and workplaces.
-Breathing in radon is the second largest cause of lung cancer in the UK resulting in up to 2000 fatal cancers per year.
-However radon hazards are simple and cheap to measure and relatively easy to address if levels are high.
+Breathing in radon is the second largest cause of lung cancer in the UK resulting in over 1000 fatal cancers per year.
+However, radon hazards are simple and cheap to measure and relatively easy to address if levels are high.
 Under UK regulations all employers must review the potential radon hazard in their premises.

-Indicative map of radon affected areas in England and Wales
+Indicative map of radon affected areas in the UK

-Radon is a naturally occurring radioactive gas that can seep out of the ground and build up in houses and indoor workplaces.
+Radon is a colourless, odourless, radioactive gas that occurs in rocks and soils, some building materials and water.
+The ground is the most important source as radon can seep out and build up in houses and indoor workplaces.
 The highest levels are usually found in underground spaces such as basements, caves and mines.
-High concentrations are also found in ground floor buildings because they are usually at slightly lower pressure than the surrounding atmosphere; this allows radon from the sub-soil underneath buildings to enter through cracks and gaps in the floor.
+High concentrations are also found in some buildings because warm air rising draws radon from the ground underneath buildings to enter through cracks and gaps in the floor.

 Most radon gas breathed in is immediately exhaled and presents little radiological hazard.
-However, the decay products of radon (radon daughters) behave more like solid materials than a gas and are themselves radioactive.
+However, the decay products of radon (radon daughters or progeny) are solid materials and are themselves radioactive.

-These solid decay products attach to atmospheric dust and water droplets which can then be breathed in and become lodged in the lungs and airways.
-Some decay products emit particularly hazardous radiation called alpha particles which cause significant damage to the sensitive cells in the lung.
+These solid decay products, which may attach to atmospheric dust and water droplets, can then be breathed in and become lodged in the lungs and airways.
+Some of these decay products emit particularly hazardous radiation called alpha particles, which cause significant damage to the sensitive cells in the lung.

 Radon is now recognised to be the second largest cause of lung cancer in the UK after smoking.
-Lung cancer is also the biggest cause of cancer related death in the UK and only 5% of all lung cancers are curable.
+Lung cancer is also the most common cause of cancer related death in the UK with a 10-year survival rate of 5%.

-Underground workplaces such as basements mines, caves and utility industry service ducts can have significant levels of radon as can any above-ground workplaces in radon Affected Areas.
-All workplaces including factories, offices, shops, classrooms, nursing homes, residential care homes and health centres can be affected.
-Whilst employers who only occupy parts of buildings from the first floor and above are unlikely to have significant radon levels, employers who use cellars, basements and poorly ventilated ground floor rooms are far more likely to have problems with radon levels.
+Underground workplaces such as basements, cellars, mines, caves and utility industry service ducts can have significant levels of radon as can any above-ground workplaces, mainly in radon Affected Areas.
+Employers who only occupy parts of buildings from the first floor and above are less likely to have significant radon levels than those on the ground floor or below.

 Although the radon data used in production of the indicative atlas above comes from measurements in homes, the maps indicate the likely extent of the local radon hazard in all buildings.
 The information in this atlas is therefore relevant to employers in assessing workplace risks.
 Under the Health and Safety at Work etc Act 1974, employers must, so far as is reasonably practicable, ensure the health and safety of employees and others who have access to their work environment.
 The Management of Health and Safety at Work Regulations 1999 require the assessment of health and safety risks and this should include radon in the following circumstances:

 For the vast majority of above ground workplaces the risk assessment should include radon measurements in appropriate ground floor rooms where the building is located in a radon Affected Area.
-Employers usually take a conservative approach and undertake measurements in all premises located in a 1-km grid square that is shaded in the indicative atlas (ie measurements are not usually required in above ground workplaces located in the white areas of the indicative atlas.)
-If employers wish to be more specific they may choose to consult the definitive HPA radon dataset online (a small fee is charged) to identify the Affected Areas status of a particular building or buildings.
+Employers may choose to take a conservative approach and undertake measurements in all premises located in a 1-km grid square that is shaded in the indicative atlas (i.e. measurements are not usually required in above ground workplaces located in the white areas of the indicative atlas).
+If employers wish to be more specific they may choose to consult the definitive PHE radon dataset online (a small fee is charged) to identify the Affected Area status of a particular building or buildings.

-For occupied below ground workplaces (for example occupied greater than an average of an hour per week/ 52 hours per year), or those containing an open water source, the risk assessment should include radon measurements.
-This applies to all below ground workplaces in the UK, irrespective of the above ground Affected Areas status.
+For occupied below-ground workplaces (for example those occupied greater than an average of an hour per week or approximately 50 hours per year), or those containing an open water source, the risk assessment should include radon measurements.
+This applies to all below ground workplaces in the UK (basements, cellars, mines, caves, tunnels, etc), irrespective of the above ground Affected Areas status.

 Risk assessment for radon should be carried out in relation to:

-Radon surveys should be conducted in any building or basement where its location and characteristics suggest that elevated levels may be found and significant exposures to employees and/or other persons are possible.
-Inexpensive surveys can be carried out by leaving small plastic passive detectors in rooms of interest.
-The HPA website contains up-to-date details of validated laboratories capable of supplying such detectors for undertaking radon measurements.
+Radon surveys should be conducted in any workplace where its location and characteristics suggest that elevated levels may be found and significant exposures to employees and/or other persons are possible.
+Inexpensive surveys can be carried out by leaving small plastic passive detectors in rooms or occupied locations of interest.
+The PHE website contains up-to-date details of validated laboratories capable of supplying such detectors for undertaking radon measurements.
 Delivery and return of the dosemeters is usually by post.

-Experience has shown that radon concentrations in adjacent buildings, even adjoining ones, can differ by as much as a factor of ten (for reasons including local geology or building design and construction), so measurement results from neighbouring properties are not reliable indicators.
+Experience has shown that radon concentrations in adjacent buildings, even adjoining ones, can differ greatly (for reasons including local geology, building design and usage), so measurement results from neighbouring properties cannot be used in the risk assessment.

-The seasonal adjustments applied by testing laboratories to measurements carried out at other times of the year are normally good indicators of the worst-case winter levels.
-It is good practice to consider methods of restricting the radon exposures immediately if the seasonally adjusted figures are significantly greater than 400 Bq/m3 and not wait for measurements of worst-case winter levels, as this would incur additional radiation doses to persons within those premises.
+The seasonal adjustments applied by testing laboratories to measurements are normally good indicators of the annual average levels in buildings.
+It is good practice to consider methods of restricting the radon exposures immediately if the seasonally adjusted figures are significantly greater than 300 Bq/m3 and not wait for further measurements, as this would incur additional radiation doses to persons within those premises.

 A radon sump is a small, bucket sized, cavity under the floor with an electric pump drawing air from it.
 This reduces the normal under floor pressure with respect to radon in the soil and vents the radon gas outside the building where it quickly dissipates.